Toilet Brains may earn compensation through affiliate links on this page.

 Products with a floor outlet are ones which waste passes through a pipe underneath.
 They are among the most common units found simply because this is how most homes plumbing systems are set up.
 Because it has a larger market, you will find the most amount of choice in terms of styles, mechanisms, brands, and bowls whilst browsing through these products.

-The highest rated toilets come with a variety of different bowl shapes, and they can play an important role in the decision making process.
+Some toilets come with a bowl in a variety of different shapes, and they can play an important role in the decision making process.
 Some will be designed to be more comfortable whilst other shapes will save space for smaller bathrooms.
 What you pick should come down to the size of a room in which it's being installed.
 Discover three of the more common ones and their attributes below.

 Round bowl styles will take up less space and are well suited to people looking to remodel small to medium sized bathrooms.
 Their compact nature can be an asset for many not wanting to overwhelm the surrounding space.
 The right one can make a big difference.